dougalrm/aider-patterns-wow/data/docs/delivery_plans.md

 - **Contains**: A Delivery Plan is made up of features that are aligned to an outcome.
 An outcome can be worked on by multiple delivery teams.
 However ideally, a feature should only be worked on by one delivery team.

-- **Accessibility**: The Delivery Plan should be saved in a central place and accessible to anyone at Schroders.
+- **Accessibility**: The Delivery Plan should be saved in a central place and accessible to all.

 *\*The equivalent role may be one in the delivery family (i.e. the role responsible for a team or group of teams' delivery, such as a Head of Delivery) or an appropriate team lead.*